adobe-webplatform/Snap.svg/README.md

         npm install

-_*Savage uses Grunt 0.4.0.
+_*Snap.svg uses Grunt 0.4.0.
 You might want to [read](http://gruntjs.com/getting-started) more on their website if you haven’t upgraded since a lot has changed._

 * Type `grunt` in the command line to build the files.
 * The results will be built into the release folder.
 * Alternatively type `grunt watch` to have the build run automatically when you make changes to source files.

-* For documentation generation use this command

-        cd node_modules/dr.js/; node dr ../../dr.json; cd ../../

-_It’s ugly at the moment.
-Somebody should port it to grunt.
-May be even me :)_